 On Care for our Common Home

-On Wednesday April 22, 2020 Fr.
+Last spring, on Wednesday April 22, 2020 Fr.
 Kevin O'Brien, SJ, President of Santa Clara University, and 29 other readers, successfully sustained a reading of the text from noon-10:00 PM, cycling through the entire text of 246 sections 2.2 times.

 The final section that was proclaimed (#38) states: